-In addition, Dr. XXXX's testimony made it clear that she spends more time on administrative matters relating to curriculum than contact with individual students, has no direct contact with students as part of her job description, has never been the Student's teacher, never tested the Student, never tutored her, and never spoke to any of the staff responsible for her education during her years at [School 3] except during the IEP meeting in which she participated in by telephone.
+In addition, Dr. XXXX's testimony made it clear that she spends more time on administrative matters relating to curriculum than contact with individual students, has no direct contact with students as part of her job description, has never been the Student's teacher, never tested the Student, never tutored her, and never spoke to any of the staff responsible for her education during her years at [School 3] except during the IEP meeting in which she participated by telephone.
 Tr. at 1188-89.
-As a staff member of [School 1], her interest in having [School 1] deemed as the only appropriate placement was apparent.
 For all of these reasons, I gave her testimony very limited weight.